 Issuer's Role in Selection of Underwriter's Counsel

-Issuers should minimize their involvement in the selection of underwriters counsel.
-The role of the issuer should be to ensure that underwriters counsel is competent, has no conflicts of interest, and that costs are reasonable.
+GFOA recommends that Issuers minimize their involvement in the selection of underwriter’s counsel.
+However, it is appropriate for the issuer to ensure that underwriter’s counsel is competent, has no conflicts of interest, and that costs are reasonable.

 Types of Legal Counsel

 Selecting and Managing Municipal Advisors

-Issuers should hire a municipal advisor prior to the undertaking of a debt financing unless the issuer has sufficient in-house expertise and access to current bond market information, and issuers should select municipal advisors on the basis of merit using a competitive process and that issuers review those relationships periodically.
+Issuers should hire a municipal advisor (MA) prior to the undertaking of a debt financing unless the issuer has sufficient in-house expertise and access to current bond market information, and issuers should select municipal advisors on the basis of merit using a competitive process and that issuers review those relationships periodically.

 Selecting Bond Counsel